Collaborne/widget-sample/README.md

 Example of a widget that connects to the NEXT platform using the NEXT integration API.

-Sample widget | Opportunity posted from widget
+Sample widget | NEXT theme page
 ------------- | -------------
 ![Sample widget](img/widget-screenshot.png) | ![Opportunity posted from widget](img/theme-screenshot.png)